Nachoy9/Triangular-Arbitrage-Spotter/README.md

-This is a python program for spotting triangular arbitrage opportunities on Binance DEX.
+This is a python program for spotting triangular arbitrage opportunities on Binance CEX.
 It can be modified to spot opportunities on other DEXs too.

 Information about Binance API can be found under https://binance-docs.github.io/apidocs/spot/en/#general-info.